Working with nature

 The grazing system that Edgefield Farm uses to produce lamb enhances soil health and actually sequesters more carbon than our sheep and farming operations emit!
 You can feel good about your carbon footprint when you enjoy Edgefield Farm lamb.

 While wild predators pose a real danger to sheep, we prefer to use non-lethal methods to protect our animals.
 Portable electrified netting and a livestock guardian dog ward off coyotes, bears, and stray domesticated dogs.
-In nearly three decades of raising sheep on pasture, we have never had to resort to killing a predator.
+In three decades of raising sheep on pasture, we have never had to resort to killing a predator.

 Know your farmer